ToucanBox/front-end-developer/README.md

 ---

 #### What we would like you to do
-- Analyse the existing page, tell us what you think
+- Analyse the design, tell us what you think
 - Implement a prototype in HTML/CSS/JS
 - Record the steps of your process and be prepared to discuss what you did along the way